notpioo/mercybot/replit.md

 ✅ **Project Migration to Replit Completed Successfully**
 - Successfully migrated WhatsApp Bot project from Replit Agent to standard Replit environment
+- Removed PostgreSQL dependencies and converted announcements system to use MongoDB for consistency
+- Fixed security vulnerabilities in dependencies and removed deprecated packages
+- Updated database models with proper MongoDB schema for announcements
 - All dependencies verified and properly installed
 - WhatsApp Bot workflow running correctly with QR code generation
 - Web server functional on port 5000 with MongoDB connection established